pyth-network/pyth-gitbook/token-holders/how-to-stake.md

 ![](<../.gitbook/assets/Screen Shot 2022-10-28 at 10.56.59 AM.png>)

-As an example, the user in the image above has :
+As an example, the user in the image above has:
 - 0.5 locked tokens
 - 0.5 tokens in cooldown
 - No unlocked tokens nor unvested tokens